 Current campaigns include:

-Snares: Despite a passionate and high profile campaign by the League and other organisations, the Scottish Government stopped short of completely banning snares in Scotland.
-Scotland now has more legislation surrounding the use of snares than anywhere else in the UK, but we believe that this is not enough.
+Despite a passionate and high profile campaign by the League and other organisations, the Scottish Government stopped short of completely banning snares in Scotland.
+Scotland now has more legislation surrounding the use of snares than anywhere else in the UK, but we continue to believe that this is not enough.
 Only an outright ban will stop animals enduring the horror of being snared.

-Shooting: The League believes that shooting animals for sport is inherently cruel and that rearing birds purposefully to enjoy their mass slaughter is barbaric.
+The League believes that shooting animals for sport is inherently cruel and that rearing birds purposefully to enjoy their mass slaughter is barbaric.
 Many other wild animals, including raptors, hares, foxes and others are persecuted by the game industry.
-WE campaign to expose the unpleasant truths that the shooting industry would rather hide.
+We campaign to expose the unpleasant truths that the shooting industry would rather hide.